Ali-AlRawaf/SportCred/doc/sprint0/PB.md

 ### Picks and predictions:

-- As a user I would like to make picks and predictions related to -- Playoff brackets
+- As a user I would like to make picks and predictions related to<br>
+-- Playoff brackets<br>
--- Coach of the year
+-- Coach of the year<br>
--- Defensive player of the year
+-- Defensive player of the year<br>
--- Rookie of the year
+-- Rookie of the year<br>

 ### Debates:
 - As a user, I would like to view all the ongoing debates so that I can provide my input and additionally view all previous debates so that I can understand what users think regarding a certain topic